Îlot Bonsecours – PHI Contemporain

 ERA was also part of the technical committee established by PHI as heritage conservation expert tasked with evaluating the proposals submitted by the finalists of the architectural competition.

 In July 2022, PHI announced the winners of the international architecture competition “PHI Contemporary”.
 The German firm Kuehn Malvezzi in consortium with the Québec firms Pelletier de Fontenay and Jodoin Lamarre Pratte are working on the implementation of the proposal.
-ERA continues its work on the project as a heritage consultant to guide the project and develop conservation strategies.
+ERA continues to provide conservation expertise to the project team.